Aulia Hidayat

-Aulia Hidayat (born 2 May 1999) is an Indonesian professional footballer who plays as a midfielder for Liga 2 club Semen Padang.
+Aulia Hidayat (born 2 May 1999) is an Indonesian professional footballer who plays as a right-back or a midfielder.

 Club career

 Borneo

 In 2018, Aulia signed a year contract with Indonesian Liga 1 club Borneo.
 He made his professional debut on 7 July 2018 in a match against Perseru Serui at the Segiri Stadium, Samarinda.

 Badak Lampung

 In 2019, Aulia Hidayat signed a contract with Indonesian Liga 1 club Badak Lampung.
 He made his debut on 18 May 2019 in a match against TIRA-Persikabo.
-On 5 November 2019, Hidayat scored his first goal for Badak Lampung against Borneo at the Segiri Stadium, Samarinda.
+On 5 November 2019, Aulia scored his first goal for Badak Lampung against Borneo at the Segiri Stadium, Samarinda.

 Semen Padang

 He was signed for Semen Padang to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

+On 6 October 2021, Aulia finally made his league debut for the club in a 1–1 draw against PSPS Riau.
+On 10 November 2021, Aulia scored his first league goal for Semen Padang, scored equalizer in a 1–1 draw against Sriwijaya.